mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 ### Stores app in detail

 We want dig a bit deeper in the app stores a) to give you an example how the foodsaving apps work and b) because there is a lot functionality inside that you might like to know.
 If you didn't already opened the code in your editor: do it now!
-Open the stores app – it should contain (among some other things):
+Open the stores app and have a look on the files:

 1. __models.py__ Here you define which database tables you want to have and what the fields should store.
 One model (or class) defines one database table.
 Let's have a look on the Model `Feedback` which creates four database fields (and two fields for the id and a time stamp, but these are created automatically here).
 The following line creates a field with the name `comment`.